 Identify the areas your business plan will address

 The actual format of your business plan can take many forms but generally will include your practice’s vision, mission, values, objectives, strategy, governance structure, roles and responsibilities, reporting and monitoring systems, processes and timelines, financial status, and budget.
 Always leave your summary to last as you’ll be in a better position to write a concise overview once you are clear about the details.

 Just like when meeting new patients, your business plan also needs to make a good impression so language and presentation should be professional.
-To minimise errors and make sure your business plan makes sense, it is also a good idea to have someone impartial proof read your document.
-The more well-thought-out, clear and concise your business plan is, the more likely decision-makers or those assisting in the implementation of the plan are going to be on board and support with its success.
+To minimise errors and make sure your business plan makes sense, it is also a good idea to have someone impartial proofread your document.
+The more thought-out, clear and concise your business plan is, the more likely decision-makers or those assisting in the implementation of the plan are going to be on board and support its success.

 A business plan should be a living document rather than something you write then forget.
 Your practice, clients, market and competitors are constantly evolving and it is vital that your business plan does the same.
-Your business plan should be reviewed several times a year and when your practices circumstances change to ensure you are on track with your goals and provided with opportunity to make updates, changes and improvements based on experiences, learnings and situations encountered along the way.
+Your business plan should be reviewed several times a year and when the circumstances of your practice change to ensure you are on track with your goals and provided with the opportunity to make updates, changes and improvements based on experiences, learnings and situations encountered along the way.

-In addition to these seven tips there is plenty of free advice available online.
-The Department of Industry, Innovation and Science (https://www.business.gov.au/Guide/Starting) has a whole section online dedicated to useful tips, templates and resources to support your team in better understanding this process and creating a winning business plan.
+In addition to these seven tips, there is plenty of free advice available online.
+The Department of Industry, Innovation and Science has useful tips, templates and resources to support your team in better understanding this process and creating a winning business plan.

 In addition to the benefits of business planning identified in this article, undertaking this process also supports you in meeting the new RACGP Standards 5th edition indicator requirements as part of your accreditation.